pavben/Vortex/README.md

 BitTorrent is probably the best solution because it's direct and works behind NAT.
 You can try creating your own torrent and setting up a private tracker or trying to add a peer directly.
 Remember to turn off peer discovery such as DHT or someone unexpected could download off you.

-I propose a solution that is designed specifically for person-to-person transfers of large files &amp; folders, and just for fun, let's also design it with a focus on privacy where possible.
+I propose a solution that is designed specifically for person-to-person transfers of large files &amp; folders.

 TODO: Consider expanding the scope to support multiple peers.
 It would have the following implications:
 * Chunk-based transfers with chunk hash verification.